Golen Village Targeted

 "I'd prefer not to meet with them if possible."

-"… She's… already behind that door.
-She's, well, more or less heard everything and agrees.
-I'll tell her not to say anything about the dungeon."
+"… The thing is, she's already behind that door.
+She's, well, apparently been listening in and agrees.
+I'll make sure she doesn't say anything about the dungeon to anyone."

-And then, just as I tried to leave.
+And then, just as I was about to leave.

 "… Please wait!"

 A voice came from behind the door.
-Bang!
-The door tried to open but hit the Succubus standing in front of it.
+The person inside tried to fling it open, but bang!
+It slammed into the Succubus standing in front of it.

 Bang, bang.
-The person inside kept striking the door over and over.
+The person inside kept ramming the door again and again.

 "No, this is where I must show my sincerity."